oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 ### **Introduction**

 In this lab, you will learn the benefits of auto scaling an Oracle Autonomous Database.
 This lab uses the existing SSB schema in Autonomous Data Warehouse (ADW).
 The lab executes a PL/SQL procedure which loops through executing a query three times.
-You will be running this procedure from two SQL Developer Web worksheet sessions concurrently to see how the CPU is utilized with and without auto scaling.
+You will be running this procedure from three SQL Developer Web worksheet sessions concurrently to see how the CPU is utilized with and without auto scaling.

 Estimated time: 30 minutes